SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: Experiments

-We then calculate the FID score between the generated images and the dataset, and the CLIP score between the generated images and the text descriptions, along with the VLHI, which measures both the style (FID) and generalization (CLIP score).
-The quantitative results are shown in Tab.~\ref{tab:quantitative comparison on finetuning}, from which we can draw the following conclusions: \textbf{\textit{1)}} Our model can always achieve the best VLHI on average across five datasets, indicating that our model can preserve the prior information in the pre-trained model well (a good CLIP score), while learning as much task-specific knowledge as possible (a good FID), outperforming all the other PEFT methods and full-finetune method; \textbf{\textit{2)}} As the number of learnable parameter increases, our model can learn more task-specific knowledge (better FID), but may lose part of the prior information (lower CLIP score); \textbf{\textit{3)}} For Stable Diffusions 1.5 and 2.0, our model achieves the best FID and usually the sub-optimal CLIP score on average across five datasets, and under different parameter numbers; while for Stable Diffusion 3.0, which has much more parameters than SD 1.5 and 2.0, our model achieves the best CLIP score and usually the suboptimal FID on average across five datasets.
-The results indicate that for a larger pre-trained model, more learnable parameters are needed to learn the task-specific knowledge well.
+In this experiment, we choose 5 widely-used datasets from CIVITAI\footnote{https://civitai.com/articles/2138/lora-datasets-training-data-list-civitai-dataset-guide} with 5 different styles to conduct the fine-tuning experiments, which are Barbie Style, Cyberpunk Style, Elementfire Style, Expedition Style and Hornify Style.
+To comprehensively compare PEFT methods, we conduct three sets of experiments for each PEFT method on Stable Diffusion 1.5, 2.0, and 3.0, \yr{with selected} trainable parameter sizes of 50M, 20M, and 5M.
+We compute the FID score, CLIP score for the generated data, along with VLHI, which measures both the style (FID) and generalization (CLIP score).
+The quantitative results are shown in Tab.~\ref{tab:quantitative comparison on finetuning}, \yr{from which} we can draw the following conclusions: \textbf{\textit{1)}} Our model can always achieve the best VLHI \yr{on average across five datasets}, indicating that our model can preserve the prior information in the pre-trained model well (a good CLIP score), while learning as much task-\yr{specific} knowledge as possible (a good FID), outperforming all the other PEFT methods and full-finetune method; \textbf{\textit{2)}} As the \yr{number of} learnable parameter \yr{increases}, our model can learn more task-\yr{specific} knowledge (\yr{better} FID), \yr{but may lose} part of the prior information (lower CLIP score); \textbf{\textit{3)}} For Stable Diffusions 1.5 and 2.0, our model achieves the best FID and usually the \reb{second best} CLIP score \yr{on average across five datasets, and} under different parameter numbers; while for Stable Diffusion 3.0, which has much more parameters than SD 1.5 and 2.0, our model achieves the best CLIP score and usually the \reb{second best} FID \yr{on average across five datasets}. \yr{The results} indicate that for a larger pre-trained model, more learnable parameters are needed to learn the task-\yr{specific} knowledge well. \reb{Moreover, we provide some qualitative comparisons in Fig.~\ref{fig:main paper fig}, which shows the superior generation quality of our method (See appendix for more details.).}